Intervention: What is it?

 Call (833) 918-0008

-In the field of drug and/or addiction and recovery, the term “intervention” is frequently used while some people have never heard of a drug or alcohol intervention or even know what an interventionist is.
-Some people might have seen the TV series and think it as the dramatic scenes portrayed on television, while others might see it as merely a straightforward confrontation with individual about their substance use.
+In the field of drug and/or addiction and recovery, the term “intervention” is frequently used.
+Many people have never heard of a drug or alcohol intervention or even know what an interventionist is.
+Some people might have seen the TV series and think it as the dramatic scenes portrayed on television.
+While others might see it as merely a straightforward confrontation with individual about their substance use.

-When it comes to intervening on a loved one, we like to think of ourselves as the “First First Responders” as we want to get there and help the addicted person make a positive choice to change the direction of their life before the police, fire department, ambulance or worse, hearse arrive.
+When it comes to intervening on a loved one, we like to think of ourselves as the “First First Responders”.
+We want to get there and help the addicted person before the police, fire department, ambulance or worse, hearse arrive.

 Intervention: Help a Loved One Overcome Drug or Alcohol Addiction

 When dealing with addiction, effective interventions can be a critical step in helping a loved one take the first steps toward recovery.
 An intervention acts as a structured opportunity for a loved one to accept their addiction and agree to seek help.
-There are many intervention strategies that can be employed to achieve specific well thought out goals to help the addict and family move forward in life in a healthy manner.
+There are many intervention strategies that can be employed.
+These provide specific well thought out goals to help the addict and family move forward in life in a healthy manner.

 Families can learn about addiction, addiction treatment options, what an intervention entails, how to start one, and what to expect afterward.
 Each intervention is uniquely tailored to address the specific needs of the loved one, ensuring the best chance for acceptance and subsequent treatment.